- 32 Cornerstone Donors ($1M+) from individuals, corporations, and charitable foundations provided $67 million of the funding so far.

-- Three donors of $5 million+ and eight donors of $2 million+
+- The campaign included three donors of $5 million+ and eight donors of $2 million+.

-- The largest campaign for an arts organization in Oregon’s history
+- This was the largest campaign for an arts organization in Oregon’s history.

 The Portland Art Museum has partnered with CCS over the past three years to conduct a mid-campaign assessment, facilitate campaign-focused retreats with the Board of Trustees, and provide ongoing campaign and capacity-building support in support of the Museum’s Connection Campaign.
 The Connection Campaign will transform the accessibility of the museum campus by connecting the Museum’s two historic buildings via the Mark Rothko Pavilion, setting the stage for the rebirth of downtown Portland in the wake of the COVID-19 pandemic.
 The Campaign will also strengthen the Museum’s endowment, with an aim to permanently endow key priorities such as the Curator of Native American Art and the Curator of Prints and Drawings.